anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 Let's see how we can do it.

-### Permission Required for Deploying a Cloud Function via Cloud Function API (gRPC & REST)
+### APIs and Permissions Required for Deploying a Cloud Function via Cloud Function API (gRPC & REST)

 <table>
   <tr>